MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

 ## Code of Conduct

-All of the contributor involved in this project is governed by the [Silabs-IoT-Quickstart Covenant Code of Conduct](https://github.com/MarkDing/Silabs-IoT-Quickstart/blob/master/CODE-OF-CONDUCT.md).
+All of the contributor involved in this project is governed by the [IoT-Developer-Boot-Camp Covenant Code of Conduct](https://github.com/MarkDing/IoT-Developer-Boot-Camp/blob/master/CODE-OF-CONDUCT.md).
 This is a open source project, and every participating in it can provide your comments on it, submit your pull request for bug fix, new feature implementation or documentation improvement.

 ## Contributing guideline

 ### Coding standard

-Please refer to the [coding standard](https://github.com/MarkDing/Silabs-IoT-Quickstart/blob/master/CODING-STANDARD.md) for the description about the coding standard used in the Silabs-IoT-Quickstart project.
+Please refer to the [coding standard](https://github.com/MarkDing/IoT-Developer-Boot-Camp/blob/master/CODING-STANDARD.md) for the description about the coding standard used in the IoT-Developer-Boot-Camp project.

 ### How to get code ?

-You can access and read the source code [here](https://github.com/MarkDing/Silabs-IoT-Quickstart).
+You can access and read the source code [here](https://github.com/MarkDing/IoT-Developer-Boot-Camp).
 And also clone all code from github to local with command line or GUI tool (for e.g., [Github Desktop](https://desktop.github.com/)), if use the command line, clone the repo with this command:
-`git clone https://github.com/MarkDing/Silabs-IoT-Quickstart.git -b <branch_name>`
+`git clone https://github.com/MarkDing/IoT-Developer-Boot-Camp.git -b <branch_name>`

 ### How to contribute ?